The Family That Prays Together...

 We've stumbled, of course.
 We've had our moments of sitting down to read too late and then sleeping in too long.
 I've thrown my hands up at the state of the dining room floor and buried my face in the virtual world of homemaking perfection instead.
 Lucky for us the Lord lets us start over, and start over we do.

 And what we've discovered throughout this particular Lenten journey is that along with the deep sense of exhaustion comes an overriding sense of peace.
 A sense of being one with Jesus in His suffering, but not in a painful way.
 Somehow He allows our participation in His challenges to feel... joyful.

 With a few days left until Easter, there's still time to give exhaustion a try.
 Whether you've had a wonderful or a terrible Lent, and I'll leave defining those terms up to you, there's still time to pour yourself out for our lord.
 We can take these last few days and fill them with the things we ought to do or have been meaning to do but have been a little too tired or distracted to do.
 There's still time to truly exhaust ourselves before the invigorating, triumphant joy of Easter.

 Thanks Dwija!
-Dwija lives with her husband and six children in rural southwest Michigan in a house they bought sight-unseen off the internet.
-Between homeschooling and corralling chickens she enjoys her work as a freelance writer.
+Between homeschooling 5 children and corralling chickens Dwija enjoys work as a freelance writer.
 Need a break?
 Take ten and go read more from Dwija at her blog house unseen. life unscripted.